CSA-OCP-GER/azure-developer-college/day2/challenges/challenge-3.md

 const string TopicName = "<your_topic_name>";
 ```

+Make yourself familiar with the code and examine, how messages are created and sent to Azure Service Bus.
+If you are done with that, run the sample application.

-Now, open a terminal in the folder *day2/challenges/sbtester* and execute:
+Open a terminal in the folder *day2/challenges/sbtester* and execute:

 ```shell
 $ dotnet build && dotnet run